The Empire Writes Back: Chapter 6: Re-thinking the post-colonial: post-colonialism in the twenty first century

-Chapter 6 has the authors re-thinking post-colonialism in the twenty first century.
-The authors concede that post-colonial theory is perhaps one of the most diverse issues in literary and cultural studies.
-They state that many other disciplines have used the term "post-colonial" to illustrate concerns in a number of fields including politics, sociology and economic theory, although not all have been positive in their acceptance.
-The Empire Writes Back uses these theoretical frameworks to understand how post-colonialism acknowledge that the colonised are continually living under an oppressive system wherein they are unable to eradicate colonial influence.
+Chapter 6 has the authors rethinking postcolonialism in the twenty-first century.
+The authors concede that postcolonial theory is perhaps one of the most diverse issues in literary and cultural studies.
+They state that many other disciplines have used the term "post-colonial" to illustrate concerns in a number of fields including politics, sociology, and economic theory, although not all have been positive in their acceptance.
+The Empire Writes Back uses these theoretical frameworks to understand how postcolonialism acknowledge that the colonized are continually living under an oppressive system wherein they are unable to eradicate colonial influence.

-The book arose from the works of African, Caribbean and Indian writers and artists, who were discussing and debating post-colonialism and had already started "writing back" in order to recuperate and re-acknowledge the pre-colonial parts of their identities.
-Colonial countries that produce literary texts in English translation, from native languages to common world languages, such as English, is a topic that is debated regularly, specifically by Ngũgĩ wa Thiong'o in his writing on the 'cultural bomb'.
+The book arose from the works of African, Caribbean, and Indian writers and artists who were discussing and debating postcolonialism and had already started "writing back" in order to recuperate and re-acknowledge the precolonial parts of their identities.
+Colonial countries that produce literary texts in English translation, from native languages to common world languages such as English, is a topic that is debated regularly, specifically by Ngũgĩ wa Thiong'o in his writing on the "cultural bomb".

-In the twenty-first century, in connection with post-colonialism, the authors have covered the relationship of the following ideas: post-colonialism and cultural studies, local conditions, traditional and sacred beliefs of the colonised peoples, animals and the environment and globalisation.
-It concludes by analysing that while traditional globalisation increased the process of cultural imperialism, our 'neo-globalisation; has actually facilitated a disturbance of Euro-centric dominance as a diaspora of writers have been able to 'write back' to the impact of the colonial phenomenon; slavery, indenture and settlement.
+In the twenty-first century, in connection with postcolonialism, the authors have covered the relationship of the following ideas: postcolonialism and cultural studies, local conditions, traditional and sacred beliefs of the colonized peoples, animals and the environment and globalization.
+It concludes by analyzing that, while traditional globalization increased the process of cultural imperialism, our "neo-globalisation" has actually facilitated a disturbance of Eurocentric dominance as a diaspora of writers have been able to "write back" to the impact of the colonial phenomenon; slavery, indenture, and settlement.